programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Downloading Comments and Metadata

 Equipped with the video IDs for the videos you selected in the [Video Selection phase](#Video-Selection), navigate to the [Video Comments tab](https://ytdt.digitalmethods.net/mod_video_comments.php) on the YouTube Data Tools site.

-Enter the first video ID in the **Video id:** field.
+Enter the first video ID in the _Video id_ field.
+You can only download comment data pertaining to one video id at a time.

+For the _Limit to_ field, we have left it blank, and would recommend doing so.

+You have three choices to make about how your data output will be formatted.

+First, for the _HTML output_ parameter, check off the box if you’d like to generate HTML tables of your results in addition to file exports.
+This gives you a preview of what you are downloading, which can be useful to monitor the downloading process.

-For ethical purposes, you may choose to have the tool add irreversible hashes to the comment username and ID numbers by clicking on _Pseudonymize_.
-Leave the default file format selection to `.csv`, and press _Submit_.
+Second, check off _Pseudonymize_ to add irreversible hashes to the comment usernames and ID numbers, rendering them anonymous for the purposes of privacy mentioned in the [Ethical Considerations section](#Ethical-Considerations-for-Social-Media-Analysis).

+Thirdly, select .csv in the _File Format_ parameter.

+Finally, press _Submit_.

 Repeat this process for each video.
 More details on this process can be found in Bernhard Reider's [instructional video](https://www.youtube.com/watch?v=EnTy_pbkCfM).

 For each video ID you enter, YouTube Data Tools will download four files:
 - The file with the suffix `comments.csv` contains the text of each video comment.